Piracetam: Attention deficit hyperactivity disorder (ADHD)

 Several clinical trials have looked at piracetam's efficacy as a treatment for ADHD.
 Many of these have found that the drug fails to deliver the same therapeutic effects as current standard treatments for the disorder.
 However, more than one study has found piracetam to be highly synergistic with standard ADHD therapies, accelerating and potentiating their therapeutic effects.
 One 2008 clinical trial found that the combination of piracetam and atomoxetine was more effective than atomoxetine alone.

 While piracetam may be an effective adjuvant therapy for ADHD (when used with specific medications), there is no evidence that it is effective when used in isolation.

 Other

-Piracetam may facilitate the deformability of erythrocytes in capillary which is useful for cardiovascular disease.
+Piracetam may facilitate the deformability of erythrocytes in capillaries which is useful for cardiovascular disease.

 Peripheral vascular effects of piracetam have suggested its use potential for vertigo, dyslexia, Raynaud's phenomenon and sickle cell anemia.
 There is no evidence to support piracetam's use in sickle cell crisis prevention or for fetal distress during childbirth.
 There is no evidence for benefit of piracetam with acute ischemic stroke, though there is debate as to its utility during stroke rehabilitation.